M10241024/Phi-Programming-Launguage/README.md

 ref b: number = a
 b = 6              // a also changes
 a = 7              // b also changes
-var c: number = b  // c is independent
+var c: number = b  // c is independent and doesn't change with a and b
 ```

-Using `delete` on a reference will also delete the orginal variable, so use `delete_ref` instead. `delete_ref` can't be used on a regular variable, only references.

 In most cases using a reference is the same as typing the orginal variable name.